 “This is positive news for small credit unions,” Hood said.
 “Regulators need to stay mindful of the reporting burdens we place on smaller institutions, and we should always work to tailor rules appropriately.
 This will allow small credit unions to focus resources on serving their member-owners, not burdensome government regulations.”

-The Bureau’s final rule (opens new window) extends until Jan.
+The Bureau’s final rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) extends until Jan.
 1, 2022, the current temporary coverage threshold of 500 open-ended lines of credit.
 Financial institutions that originate fewer than 500 open-end lines of credit in 2020 and 2021 will not need to collect and report data on those.